CentralNic Dispute Resolution Policy

 This Paragraph sets forth the type of disputes for which you are required to submit to a mandatory administrative proceeding.

 a.
 Applicable Disputes.
-You are required to submit to a mandatory administrative proceeding in the event that a third party (a "Complainant") asserts to the WIPO Arbitration and Mediation Center (the "Center"), in compliance with the Rules, that
+You are required to submit to a mandatory administrative proceeding in the event that a third party (a "Complainant") asserts to the National Arbitration Forum (the "Forum"), in compliance with the Rules, that

 (i) your Domain Name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights; and

 (ii) you have no rights or legitimate interests in respect of the Domain Name; and